Crossbar.io is a start up from Erlangen, Germany with a focus on commercial open source software.

 We initiated the development of the open Web Application Messaging Protocol (WAMP), and continue to be a central driver in its development.

 Crossbar.io is offering commercial support and services for the Crossbar.io router and Autobahn libraries, both during development (Development Acceleration Pacakge) and in production (Enterprise Support).

 We are working on an online service which enables remote monitoring and management of Crossbar.io instances, as well as adding high-availability and clustering for professional deployments.
-Alpha access to this is part of the Development Acceleration Package and Enterprise Support.
+Public alpha test access to this is available.

 For a project of a former company (Tavendo) of Tobias Oberstein (co-founder), a bi-directional connection into the browser was needed.
 At this time, WebSocket was being defined, and Tobias Oberstein participated in the IETF working group for this.